The Miniature Schnauzer is a small German breed. They are well known for their wiry coats and thick whiskers.

 Your Miniature Schnauzer can, if healthy, live 12-15 years.

-Your dog’s lifespan depends on her individual health and environment, genetic predispositions to illnesses like those listed above, and quality of life.
+Your dog’s lifespan depends on her own health and environment, genetic predispositions to illnesses like those listed above, and quality of life.

 Some dogs will not live as long, because of physical issues.
 Others may live longer, with good care.

 There is no such thing as a hypoallergenic dog.
 But Miniature Schnauzers don’t shed often.

 Dog allergies are caused by a protein in dog saliva and urine, which adheres to fur.

 Some breeds don’t release as much fur.
 So those breeds are often called hypoallergenic.

 But the protein still exists in the dog’s hair and dander.

 Allergic people may suffer less when exposed to certain dogs, but there are no guarantees.